KatrinaCloyd/lab13-adventureTime/README.md

         X-Main Map Image
         X-links to the 3 obstacles
   !     -only enable one at a time
-  !     -check off completed as they are done
+        X-check off completed as they are done

     JS
         X-get USER data from LS
-  !     -redirect to results if
+        X-redirect to results if
-            -health is <= 0
+            X -health is <= 0
-            -all obstacles are complete
+            X -all obstacles are complete
         X-render user info to Header
         X-render links to obstacles on page from data !     -completed tasks should look different